MF-Box: Multi-fidelity and multi-scale emulation for the matter power spectrum: Abstract

 \section{Abstract}

-We present a multi-fidelity emulation framework, {\mfbox}, an extended version of our previous {\mfemu}, allowing us to emulate the high-fidelity matter power spectrum by combining information from $N$-body simulations of varying box sizes.
-We model the cosmological simulations using a graphical Gaussian process, with the particle load as a fidelity variable and the simulation volume as a different fidelity variable.
-By comparing to a high-fidelity testing suite, {\mfbox} achieves $< 3\%$ error until $k \simeq 7 \hMpc$ at $z \in [0, 3]$ with a similar cost to our previous multi-fidelity method, which was accurate only for $z \leq 1$.
-With an additional low-fidelity node in a smaller box, our new method {\mfbox} improves the emulation accuracy at $k > 2 \hMpc$ by a factor of $\simeq 10$.
-We also analyze {\mfbox} error as a function of computational budget and provide a guideline for optimal budget allocation per fidelity node.
-Our newly proposed {\mfbox} opens a new avenue for future surveys to combine simulation suites from different qualities and cheaply increase the dynamic range of emulation.
+We introduce {\mfbox}, an extended version of {\mfemu}, designed as a fast surrogate for power spectra, trained using N-body simulation suites from various box sizes and particle loads.
+To demonstrate {\mfbox}'s effectiveness, we design simulation suites that include low-fidelity suites (L1 and L2) at $256 \Mpch$ and $100 \Mpch$, each with $128^3$ particles, and a high-fidelity suite (HF) with $512^3$ particles at $256 \Mpch$, representing a higher particle load compared to the low-fidelity suites. {\mfbox} acts as a probabilistic resolution correction function, learning most of the cosmological dependencies from L1 and L2 simulations and rectifying resolution differences with just 3 HF simulations using a Gaussian process. {\mfbox} successfully emulates power spectra from our HF testing set with a relative error of $< 3\%$ up to $k \simeq 7 \hMpc$ at $z \in [0, 3]$, while maintaining a cost similar to our previous multi-fidelity approach, which was accurate only up to $z = 1$.
+The addition of an extra low-fidelity node in a smaller box significantly improves emulation accuracy for {\mfbox} at $k > 2 \hMpc$, increasing it by a factor of $10$.
+We conduct an error analysis of {\mfbox} based on computational budget, providing guidance for optimizing budget allocation per fidelity node.
+Our proposed {\mfbox} enables future surveys to efficiently combine simulation suites of varying quality, effectively expanding the range of emulation capabilities while ensuring cost efficiency.